inrupt/solid-client-js/website/docs/tutorials/working-with-data.md

   getUrlAll,
 } from "lit-solid";

+// We're looking for data…
+// …stating the Thing's name (`http://xmlns.com/foaf/0.1/name`)
+// …of type string
-const names = getStringUnlocalizedAll(thing, "http://xmlns.com/foaf/0.1/name");
+// …and we expect multiple values: const names = getStringUnlocalizedAll(thing, "http://xmlns.com/foaf/0.1/name");
-// => an array of strings indexed at `http://xmlns.com/foaf/0.1/name`.
+// => an array of strings representing the `http://xmlns.com/foaf/0.1/name`.

+// We're looking for data…
+// …stating the Thing's Skype ID (`http://xmlns.com/foaf/0.1/skypeId`)
+// …of type string
-const skypeId = getStringUnlocalizedOne( thing,
+// …and we want just one value, assuming it to be the only one: const skypeId = getStringUnlocalizedOne( thing,
   "http://xmlns.com/foaf/0.1/skypeId"
 );
-// => one of the strings indexed at `http://xmlns.com/foaf/0.1/skypeId`,
+// => one of the strings representing the `http://xmlns.com/foaf/0.1/skypeId`,
 //    or null if there were none.

+// We're looking for data…
+// …stating the Thing's acquaintances (`http://xmlns.com/foaf/0.1/knows`)
+// …of type URL
-const acquaintances = getUrlAll(thing, "http://xmlns.com/foaf/0.1/knows");
+// …and we expect multiple values: const acquaintances = getUrlAll(thing, "http://xmlns.com/foaf/0.1/knows");
 // => an array of URLs, presumably pointing to the Things describing acquaintances.
 ```